elixir-webrtc/ex_webrtc/guides/intro.md

 ### To other peers

-Well, forwarding the packets back to the same peer is not very useful in the real world, but you can use the knowledge to build more complex apps.
+Well, forwarding the packets back to the same peer is not very useful in the real world, but you can use the gained knowledge to build more complex apps.

 ```mermaid
 flowchart LR